Revised 7/8/2020 based on new guidance from OCDEL

 · Does anyone in your household have any of the above signs right now?

-· Has your child been close with anyone suspected or confirmed with COVID-19?
+· Has your child/staff been close with anyone suspected or confirmed with COVID-19?

-· Has your child had any medication to reduce a fever before coming to care?
+· Has your child/staff had any medication to reduce a fever before coming to care?

-Child care rules still do not allow providers to care for children who have other signs of being sick such as diarrhea and vomiting within the past 24 hours.
+Child care rules still do not allow providers to care for children who have other signs of being sick such as diarrhea and vomiting.

-Do not admit the child for care if the answer to any of the above questions are “yes.”
+If the answer to any of the above questions is “yes” your child may not stay at school.
 Refer to “Returning to a child care facility after suspected COVID-19 symptoms” below.

-If the answer to all of the above questions is “no”, check the child for signs of being sick, such as flushed cheeks, tiredness, and extreme fussiness.
-Keep a distance of at least 6 feet of space or have a physical barrier between you and the child.
+If the answer to all of the above questions is “no”, check the child/staff for signs of being sick, such as flushed cheeks, tiredness, and extreme fussiness.
+Keep a distance of at least 6 feet of space or have a physical barrier between you and the child/staff.
+If we suspect your child has an illness of any kind, we will not allow your child to stay at school.
+If at any time while your child is at school and they become ill for any reason you will be required to pick them up immediately.

-The parent or guardian should take the child’s temperature before coming to the facility or in front of the child care provider and then report the finding.
+The parent or guardian/staff should take the child’s/their temperature before coming to the facility or in front of the child care provider and then report the finding on the sign-in sheet.
 The child care provider should stay at least 6 feet away from the parent or child during the temperature check.
 The facility may also take a non-contact temperature if they feel it is necessary.

 When possible, reduce group sizes to no more than 10 children and adults total.
 For example, one adult and nine children or two adults and eight children.
 Keep groups together throughout the day.
 When possible, do not combine groups at opening and closing, and keep staffing the same within each group.
 If you can, keep the same groups from day to day.
 Do not have float staff that provide breaks in each classroom.
 If float staff are absolutely necessary, have them wear a cloth face covering.
 All this will help to reduce exposure.